 Having abnormally high levels of estrogen doesn't mean you'll be more of a woman.
 It could disrupt your periods, fertility and put you at risk for breast cancer.

 What we feed our newborn child is always a first concern of course.
 Nowadays however, some formula preparations contain soy in large quantities.
 A baby needs to have his hormones in the proper ratio to develop normally and a baby boy needs a lot of testosterone to form is sexual traits.
 Too much estrogen at this stage can cause failure to thrive, underdeveloped testicles and problems when puberty comes like gynecomastia, lack of facial hair and emasculation.
-It is said that the amount of estrogen producing soy in some formula preparations could be the equivalent of consuming 5 birth control pills per day.
+It is said that the amount of estrogen-producing soy in some formula preparations could be the equivalent of consuming 5 birth control pills per day.

 Soy is destroying the planet

-Some vegetarians argue that eating meat destroys the planet and that replacing meat protein by soy is a good alternative.
+Some vegetarians argue that eating meat destroys the planet and that replacing meat protein with soy is a good alternative.
 Absolute nonsense.
 Those who believe in that have absolutely no clue about the way the industrialized system works.

 Soy crops are probably the most destructive of all the monocrops.
-They rob the soil from nutrients without giving back, they’re one of the pesticide laden crops and they are now almost all genetically modified.
+They rob the soil of nutrients without giving back, they're one of the pesticide laden crops and they are now almost all genetically modified.
 The major part of it goes to feed livestock, who get sick eating it.
 Some factory produced cuts of meat are now injected with extra soy.
-This is yet another reason to stay clear from factory-farmed animals: save yourself and the environment from soy.
+This is yet another reason to stay clear of factory-farmed animals: save yourself and the environment from soy.